+ Profile + Job

 Where Can I Find Work as a Babysitter?

-You can find work by registering on a babysitting website, word of mouth or approaching parents at a playground or other child-friendly functions.
+You can find work by registering as a babysitter on this website, word of mouth or approaching parents at a playground or other child-friendly functions.

 Parents seem to like hiring from an agency because they request a lot of information from potential babysitters and nannies.
 They usually want you to post your resume, experience, and answer questions about any credentials you have.
 You also have an option to post a picture of yourself too.